shreyabatra4/pytexas2023/README.md

 # [PyTexas 2023](https://www.pytexas.org/)

 PyTexas is an annually held gathering for the Python community in Texas and is organized and run by community volunteers.
-The two day event consists of talks about software development, data science, and community, centered on Python.
+The two-day event consists of talks about software development, data science, and community, centered on Python.
 Following is a summary of attending PyTexas 2023.

-![Attendees facing the main stage](conference.png)

-This was a single track conference held at the Austin Public Library from April 1-2.
+This was a single-track conference held at the Austin Public Library from April 1-2.
 There were about ~120 attendees from all over the world, from professionals in varying fields in industry and education.
 Most talks were thirty minutes long, with limited Q&A if time allowed.
 For more details on the presentations, see the Notes section below.
 You can also view the sessions [here](https://www.youtube.com/playlist?list=PL0MRiRrXAvRhiru4h8fVF987v5tdLlr1X).
 Due to the state of the economy, there were no booths set up with sponsors, and networking was limited to speaking with attendees during breaks between speakers.

+![Attendees facing the main stage](conference.png)

 Shreya had the opportunity to give a [lightening talk](https://www.youtube.com/watch?v=Y_lfGon4iiE&list=PL0MRiRrXAvRhiru4h8fVF987v5tdLlr1X&t=715s) in which she discussed Azure Functions use cases and introduced the v2 programming model for Python.
 Speaking to the audience, she found that of the attendees, approximately thirty individuals had experience using serverless technologies, less than ten had experience using Azure Functions, and fewer had used Azure Functions in Python.